What is SASL

 PLAIN RFC 4616 Clear text password

-LOGIN de facto alternative to PLAIN
+LOGIN de facto Alternative to PLAIN

-NTLM Microsoft proprietary Similar to CRAM-MD5
+NTLM Microsoft Proprietary Similar to CRAM-MD5

-SASL to Support Name Mapping
+SASL Name Mapping

 1. Searching the directory for an attribute holding the id.